pcasaes/hexoids/README.md

     certain player information like K/D and Hit miss ratio's.
 As well as a permanent leader board.
 For this to work properly though we would need authentication.

+* Look into migrating the Kafka client to reactive streams

+    This promises to reduce the code base.

 ## Game Play

 * Add obstacles